edgemicro-kubernetes/edgemicro-k8/README.md

 #### Edgemicro Configuration Profile

-You can configure multiple configuration profile of edge micro by associating them with a namespace.
-Create edgemicro configuration profile by running the script below
+Creae a edgemicro configuration and associate it with a kubernetes namespace.
+You can create different configuration profiles based on your apigee edge settings or edge micro configuration settings.

 ```
 ./install/kubernetes/webhook-edgemicro-patch.sh